PreethiGitHu/Hybrid-Botnet-Attack-Detection/README.md

-🛡️ Hybrid Deep Learning for Botnet Attack Detection in IoT Networks
+🛡️ **Hybrid Deep Learning for Botnet Attack Detection in IoT Networks**

-🎓 Final Year Project
-👩‍💻 S. Preethi
-📅 2022–2023

-📌 Project Overview
+📌**Project Overview**

-With the rapid growth of IoT devices, botnet attacks like DDoS, DoS, Reconnaissance, and Information Theft have increased drastically.
+With the rapid growth of IoT devices, botnet attacks like **DDoS, DoS, Reconnaissance, and Information Theft** have increased drastically.

-This project proposes a Hybrid Deep Learning model using:
+This project proposes a **Hybrid Deep Learning model** using:

 🔹 PCA (Dimensionality Reduction)